samaradw/discussions4/.github/steps/3-pin-reply.md

   Historic note: this step combines the commend, approve, and needs changes steps from the previous version.
 -->

-# 📍 Step 3: Pin a Reply in a Discussion
+# 📍 Step 3: Pin a reply in a Discussion

 You’ve pinned the whole thread—great!
 Now let’s spotlight a specific comment that adds value to the conversation.